ryoqun/price-action-analysis/2014y03m04d/eurusd-m5.md

 In summary, today I expected a bear move but the market failed to do so.
 And then I quickly switched to the bull mood but my bull position couldn't reach to the profit target by 0.2~0.3 pips and stop loss was triggered by 0.2~0.3 pips.
 Then market easily go to the sky, easily passing my unfilled bull position's profit.

-I opened the first bear position because after touching the support line 6, I expected a doulbe top pattern.
+I opened the first bear position because after touching the support line 6 completing the unstable bull channel 4, I expected a doulbe top pattern.
 I was also thinking this way considering the previous strong prolonged tight bear channel 9.

 I opened a bear position around bar 3.
 Then there was a trading range.
 Inside it, there was a small pullback.
 After the pullback, the market broke out down at bar 1.
 This was a crual part.

 If the market could went down, my profit target is easily filled.
 So I carefully watched the price action more than usual.
+As a risk the breakout could be a higher high from the bull trend line 2.

 After the strong bear breakout bar, there was a weak bull reversal bar.
 This was still acceptable.
 And next bar was a doji bar with long tail at top.
 This was very favoral for bears.
 So I was glad to see it.